Peterpiotr/siguren-documentation/docs/source/archives/otl-motorsuiveur-operation-and-maintenance-manual-rev-b-4_reviewed.rst

 |image12|

-   The Motosuiveur® should never be engaged without its torque limiter.
+   The Motosuiveur® should never be engaged without its MS Torque Limiter.
    This would cancel all guaranties.

-Assembly of the Torque Limiter
+Assembly of the MS Torque Limiter
 ------------------------------

-The installation is equipped with a RN-EL 40 torque limiter (VEKO).
+The installation is equipped with a RN-EL 40 MS Torque Limiter (VEKO).

 See Appendix 2 for technical sheet.

--  The torque limiter is mounted between the hoist motor and the High Speed shaft of the gear box
+-  The MS Torque Limiter is mounted between the hoist motor and the High Speed shaft of the gear box

 -  Assembly must be done by qualified operators.

--  The torque limiter is delivered factory rated to the value necessary to the application.
+-  The MS Torque Limiter is delivered factory rated to the value necessary to the application.
 In case of doubt, check the application data on the assembly drawing.

 -  The limiter assembly direction is defined on the layout.

--  The torque limiter coupling is made of:
+-  The MS Torque Limiter coupling is made of:

 -  The permanent spring limiter